 Elements in Thangka Painting

 Thangka paintings offer the life of the Buddha in an artistic form.
-Thangkas represent learning from the historical life events of the Buddha, the wheel of life, Hari Tara, Manjushri, Bhairab, Mandala, etc. Other Buddhist deities also feature prominently in Thangkas.
+Thangkas represent learning from the historical life events of the Buddha, the Wheel of Life, Green Tara, Manjushri, Bhairab, Mandala, etc. Other Buddhist deities also feature prominently in Thangkas.
 The most prominent teaching depicted in Thangka paintings is the wheel of life (Bhavachakra), which represents the lessons from the art of enlightenment.

 Thangka paintings also represent the myths and lures associated with Buddhist Lamas.
 Thangkas are not any ordinary art form.
 It is a spiritual practice.
 Thangkas are a unique art form in the sense that they are not framed up for display.
 They are instead kept rolled up in silk textile when not displayed.

 Thangkas are a form of worship that brings one closer to religion.
 Vajrayana Buddhist practitioners use Thangkas in a way to visualize, internalize Buddha-like qualities onto themselves.
 Thangkas are a tool used for meditation in Buddhism.
 A Thangka painting hung in a room brings in positive energy and stables our thought process.

 Earlier Thangkas were extensively used for a meditative and religious purpose.
 But in recent times, they have grown popularity as a souvenir or a decorative item.